-- A. Sharing the housing of other persons due to loss of housing or economic hardship; - B. Living in motels, hotels, trailer parks or camping grounds due to the lack of alternative adequate accommodations; - C. Living in emergency or transitional shelters; - D. Abandoned Are abandoned in hospitals; - E. Awaiting foster care placement; - F. Living in public or private places not designed for or ordinarily used as a regular sleeping accommodation; accommodations for human beings; - G. Living in cars, parks, public spaces, abandoned buildings, substandard housing, transportation stations or similar settings; or - H. Migratory Are migratory children living in conditions described in the previous examples.
+- A. Sharing the housing of other persons due to loss of housing or economic hardship; - B. Living in motels, hotels, trailer parks or camping grounds due to the lack of alternative adequate accommodations; - C. Living in emergency or transitional shelters; - D. Abandoned in hospitals; - E. Awaiting foster care placement; - F. Living in public or private places not designed for or ordinarily used as a regular sleeping accommodation: - G. Living in cars, parks, public spaces, abandoned buildings, substandard housing, transportation stations or similar settings; or - H. Migratory children living in conditions described in the previous examples.

-The superintendent willshall designate an appropriate staff person to be the district's liaison for homeless students and their families.
-If To the district has identified more than ten unaccompanied youth, meaning youth not in the physical custody of a parent or guardian and including youth living on their own in any of the homeless situations described in the McKinney-Vento Homeless Education Act, the principal of each middle and high school building will establish a point of contact for such youth.
+The superintendent will designate an appropriate staff person to be the district's liaison for homeless students and their families.
+If the district has identified more than ten unaccompanied youth, meaning youth not in the physical custody of a parent or guardian and including youth living on their own in any of the homeless situations described in the McKinney-Vento Homeless Education Act, the principal of each middle and high school building will establish a point of contact for such youth.
 The point of contact is responsible for identifying homeless and unaccompanied youth and connecting them with the district's homeless student liaison.
 The district's homeless student liaison is responsible for training the building points of contact.

-According to the child's or youth's best interest extent feasible, homeless students will continue to be enrolled in their school of origin while they remain homeless or until the end of the academic year in which they obtain permanent housing.
-Instead of remaining in the school of origin, parents or guardians of homeless students may request enrollment in the school in the which attendance area the student is actually living, or other schools.
-Attendance rights by living in attendance areas, other student assignment policies, or intra and inter-district choice options are available to homeless families on the same terms as families resident in the district.
+According to the child's or youth's best interest, homeless students will continue to be enrolled in their school of origin while they remain homeless or until the end of the academic year in which they obtain permanent housing.
+Instead of remaining in the school of origin, parents or guardians of homeless students may request enrollment in the school in the attendance area the student is actually living.